musicist288/EC601-IoT-Security/_code/Project-2/README.md

 by topics they are interested in:

 ```
-export FLASK_APP=applications.classify_user_tweets
+export FLASK_APP=applications.web_client.api
 flask run
 ```

-Then load `http://localhost:5000` in your browser and start searching (case sensitive for now).
+Then load `http://localhost:5000` in your browser and start searching (case sensitive for now, Type `/` to get a list of topics).